remy/remysharp.com/public/blog/progressive-enhancement.md

 **Is there a workflow that solves this?
 Or are we forced to support two incompatible languages on the web?**

+---

+Thanks for reading.
+As usual, **it depends**.
+In fact, that it does depend, applies to every single project I work on.

+---

 ## Further reading